Ami-sh/Travelling-Salesman/README.md

 # Travelling-Salesman
-I have solved travelling salesman using genetic algorithm (permutation encoding).
+I have solved travelling salesman problem using genetic algorithm (permutation encoding).
 However, I am just a beginner so it isn't a neat code.
-Also, I have taken things like no. of generations, children produced, chromosomes eliminated in a random manner (didn't involve any mathematical optimisation(trial and error)).)
+Also, I have taken things like no. of generations, no. of children produced, no. of chromosomes eliminated etc in a random manner (didn't involve any mathematical optimisation (just trial and error)).)

 So the flow of code is as follows:-
 1) Generating 100 uniquely located cities. (coordinates)